agorapp-dao/agorapp-solana/packages/content/solana/rust/intro-to-solana/public/cpi/lesson.md

 ```

 Note that this returns a tuple with the derived address and the bump seed.
-Here the bump seed ensures that the derived address is _off-curve_, ie. cannot construct valid private key laying on elliptic curve.
+Here the bump seed ensures that the derived address is _off-curve_, i.e. cannot construct valid private key laying on elliptic curve.

 ## Cross-program invocation (CPI)